PeterWang512/FALdetector/README.md

 <img src='https://peterwang512.github.io/FALdetector/images/teaser.png' align="center" width=900>

+<b>9/30/2019 Update</b> The code and model weights have been updated to correspond to the v2 of our paper.
+Note that the global classifer architecture is changed from resnet-50 to drn-c-26.

 ## (0) Disclaimer
 Welcome!
 Computer vision algorithms often work well on some images, but fail on others.
 Ours is like this too.
 We believe our work is a significant step forward in detecting and undoing facial warping by image editing tools.
 However, there are still many hard cases, and this is by no means a solved problem.